-8. France
+9. France

-- On 15 February 2023, a joint statement was issued between the United States and Austria, France, Spain, Italy and the United Kingdom, which agreed to extend the suspension of digital services taxes until 30 June 2024 (when it was hoped that the Pillar One MLC would have been signed).
-At the date of this document the signing has not occurred yet. - On 12 March 2024, the US also agreed with Turkey to suspend its digital services tax until the same date.
-The US Treasury Department published a new joint statement announcing the extension of the compromise agreement to include Turkey. - On 18 December 2023, the G20/OECD Inclusive Framework on Base Erosion and Profit Shifting (the "Inclusive Framework") issued a statement calling for a finalization of the text of the Pillar One multilateral convention (MLC) by the end of March 2024 with a view to holding a signing ceremony by the end of June 2024. - On 21 June 2023, the French tax authorities issued a new revised Guidance on French DST.
+- On 21 February 2025, US President Trump signed a Presidential Memorandum directing a review and possible renewal of investigations into countries that have implemented DSTs.
+The memorandum specifically targets seven countries: Austria, Canada, France, Italy, Spain, Türkiye and the UK.
+It also directs his administration to identify policies of other nations that may discriminate against US companies or impose burdens on US digital commerce and recommend actions to counteract such policies.
+Further on 20 February 2025, the US Trade Representative opened a public comment period for feedback under the America First Trade Policy Presidential Memorandum and the Reciprocal Trade and Tariffs Presidential Memorandum. - On 15 February 2023, a joint statement was issued between the United States and Austria, France, Spain, Italy and the United Kingdom, which agreed to extend the suspension of DSTs until 30 June 2024 (when it was hoped that the Pillar One MLC would have been signed).
+At the date of this document the signing has not occurred yet. - On 12 March 2024, the US also agreed with Türkiye to suspend its digital services tax until the same date.
+The US Treasury Department published a new joint statement announcing the extension of the compromise agreement to include Türkiye. - On 18 December 2023, the G20/OECD Inclusive Framework on Base Erosion and Profit Shifting (the "Inclusive Framework") issued a statement calling for a finalization of the text of the Pillar One multilateral convention (MLC) by the end of March 2024 with a view to holding a signing ceremony by the end of June 2024. - On 21 June 2023, the French tax authorities issued a new revised Guidance on French DST.
 The Guidance has been modified in 2022 pursuant a March-decision of the French Supreme Court that cancelled part of the Guidance in force at that time.
-Since the Supreme court ruled that the interpretation provided in the Guidance was going beyond the law, the lawmaker changed it in late 2022 in order to restate some positions of the previous Guidance and also to clarify certain concepts or references. - On 21 October 2021, a Joint Statement from Austria, France, Italy, Spain, the UK and the US was released describing a compromise reached by the countries on a transitional approach to the treatment of existing digital services taxes (DSTs) and other relevant similar measures during the interim period before new OECD Pillar One rules come into effect. - Under the compromise, the five European countries, which are not required to withdraw their existing DST regimes until Pillar One takes effect, have agreed to allow a portion of taxes accrued by a multinational enterprise (MNE) under their DSTs or any other unilateral measures before Pillar One takes effect to be credited against the MNE's future Pillar One Amount A tax liability when Pillar One rules are in effect.
+Since the Supreme court ruled that the interpretation provided in the Guidance was going beyond the law, the lawmaker changed it in late 2022 in order to restate some positions of the previous Guidance and also to clarify certain concepts or references. - On 21 October 2021, a Joint Statement from Austria, France, Italy, Spain, the UK and the US was released describing a compromise reached by the countries on a transitional approach to the treatment of existing DSTs and other relevant similar measures during the interim period before new OECD Pillar One rules come into effect. - Under the compromise, the five European countries, which are not required to withdraw their existing DST regimes until Pillar One takes effect, have agreed to allow a portion of taxes accrued by a multinational enterprise (MNE) under their DSTs or any other unilateral measures before Pillar One takes effect to be credited against the MNE's future Pillar One Amount A tax liability when Pillar One rules are in effect.
 The US has agreed to terminate its proposed trade actions against the five countries with respect to their existing DSTs and commits not to impose further trade actions with respect to such countries and their DSTs during this interim period.
 Finally, the six countries are to remain in close contact to ensure there is a common understanding of the agreement and to endeavor to resolve any differences of view.